argp/aosd/README.md

   -p PACKAGE, --package PACKAGE
                         specify the name of a package from a release -b BUILD, --build BUILD
-                        specify the build number from a package -d DIFF DIFF, --diff DIFF DIFF
+                        specify the build number from a package (or 'latest') -d DIFF DIFF, --diff DIFF DIFF
                         specify the build number of a package to create diff against